LuiginaA/Nur-Home/README.md

 ### Responsive Design

-  Nur Home Interiors is optimized for seamless viewing and interaction across various devices, ensuring a consistent and user-friendly experience.
+  **Nur Home Interiors** is optimised for seamless viewing and interaction across various devices, ensuring a consistent and user-friendly experience.

 ### User-Friendly Navigation

-  Navigate the site effortlessly with intuitive navigation menus and clear labeling.
+  Navigate the site effortlessly with intuitive navigation menus and clear labelling.
 Whether you're exploring different sections of the website or seeking specific information, you'll find the navigation intuitive and user-friendly.

 ### Customizable Fonts

   Enhance readability and aesthetics by incorporating two carefully selected Google Fonts for the text areas of the website.
 These fonts introduce a touch of style and personality to the design, resulting in a cohesive visual experience for users.

-**Environmental Awareness**
+- **Environmental Awareness**

   The website advocates sustainable interior design practices, providing valuable tips and resources for upcycling and recycling furniture and decor.

 - **Inspiration Gallery**

   Carefully selected images feature creative ideas and examples of upcycled and recycled home decor, inspiring users to reimagine and transform their living spaces.

 - **Client Testimonials**

   Real testimonials from satisfied clients highlight the quality of service and attention to detail provided by Nur Home Interiors.

 **Contact Form**

   A user-friendly contact form allows visitors to easily reach out to Nur for inquiries, consultations, or collaborations through a user-friendly contact form.
 Upon submission of the contact form, the site owner receives an email with the user's details and message.
 The site also displays a message to the user based on whether or not the form submission was successful.

  **Custom 404 Page**

   A custom-designed 404 error page ensures that users who encounter a broken link or mistyped URL are met with a helpful and aesthetically pleasing message, guiding them back to the main site.
 The 404 page is created using HTML, CSS, and Bootstrap for consistency with the rest of the site's design.

 ## Future Feature: Educational Resources

   Be on the lookout for our upcoming educational resources!
 Gain access to tutorial videos and articles, empowering yourself with knowledge and techniques for sustainable interior design.
 Join our community to foster a sense of learning and collaboration.

 - **Tutorial Videos**

   Dive into practical demonstrations and expert insights through tutorial videos covering various aspects of sustainable interior design.

 - **Articles**

   To explore our collection of in-depth articles and guides, offering valuable insights, techniques, and case studies on sustainable interior design practices.
 With access to tutorial videos and articles, our goal is to enrich your understanding and inspire you to incorporate sustainable design principles into your projects.

 ## Information Architecture